 Frequently Asked Questions - Multidimensional Poverty Index (MPI)

 The Multidimensional Poverty Index (MPI) identifies multiple deprivations at the household and individual level in health, education and standard of living.
 It uses micro data from household surveys, and—unlike the Inequality-adjusted Human Development Index—all the indicators needed to construct the measure must come from the same survey.
 Each person in a given household is classified as poor or non-poor depending on the number of deprivations his or her household experiences.
-This data are then aggregated into the national measure of poverty.
+These data are then aggregated into the national measure of poverty.
 The MPI reflects both the prevalence of multidimensional deprivation, and its intensity—how many deprivations people experience at the same time.
 It can be used to create a comprehensive picture of people living in poverty, and permits comparisons both across countries, regions and the world and within countries by ethnic group, urban or rural location, as well as other key household and community characteristics.
-The MPI builds on recent advances in theory and data to present the first global measure of its kind, and offers a valuable complement to income-based poverty measures.
+The MPI offers a valuable complement to income-based poverty measures.

 One deprivation alone may not represent poverty.
 The MPI requires a household to be deprived in multiple indicators at the same time.
 A person is multidimensionally poor if she/he is deprived in one third or more of the weighted indicators.
-We also count those who are near-poor by as persons who are deprived in one fifth or more but less than one third of the weighted indicators.
-Those who are deprived in one half or more are considered being in extreme multidimensional poverty.
+We also count persons who live near multidimensional poverty as those who are deprived in one fifth or more but less than one third of the weighted indicators.
+Those who are deprived in one half or more are considered living in extreme multidimensional poverty.

 We could not include income due to data constraints.
-Income poverty data come from different surveys, and these surveys often do not have information on health and nutrition.
-For most countries we are not able to identify whether the same people are income poor and also deprived in all the MPI indicators so could not include income.
+Income data come from different surveys, and these surveys often do not have information on health and nutrition.
+For most countries we are not able to identify whether the same people are income poor and also deprived in the MPI indicators.

 We could not include empowerment due to data constraints.
-The Demographic and Health Surveys (DHS surveys) collect data on women’s empowerment for some countries, but not every DHS survey includes empowerment, and the other surveys do not have these data.
+The Demographic and Health Surveys (DHS) collect data on women’s empowerment for some countries, but not every DHS survey includes empowerment, and the other surveys do not have these data.
 Data on men’s empowerment or political freedom are missing.

-The MPI methodology shows aspects in which the poor are deprived and help to reveal the inter-connections among those deprivations.
+The MPI methodology shows aspects in which the poor are deprived and helps to reveal inter-connections among those deprivations.
 This enables policymakers to target resources and design policies more effectively.
 This is especially useful where the MPI reveals areas or groups characterized by severe deprivation.